 Phil from the safety hub. over 6 years ago

 I'm also traveling on a one way ticket and I have the same concerns you had.
 I see you got in fine, but did they ask you to show anything?
 Just want to be prepared as possible.
-Thanks! about 6 years agoAnswered by Kevin via WorldNomads.com
+Thanks! over 6 years agoAnswered by Kevin via WorldNomads.com

 well i took a bus in from france with a tour group so we didnt even get asked... i cant see them really questioning you though..